johnemyers/iste-612/checkpoint-1/checkpoint-1.md

 This pipeline will allow the modification of a number of parameters around this clustering technique.
 A few examples of these include is the initial cluster space, often done via random seeding.
 A second is the number of clusters that the documents will be fit to.
 Finally, the word frequency as presented to the user for a given cluster.

 ### Visualization Subsystem
 The visualization subsystem will be responsible for displaying user interfaces that will allow for both the administering of the data processing pipeline parameters and also the visualization of the results of the analysis.

-Several of the parameters that will modifiable in the User Interface will be:
+Some of the parameters that will modifiable in the User Interface will be:

  * Cluster Size
- * Initialization Method
+ * Clustering Initialization Method
- * Iterations
+ * Number of Iterations
  * Feature Extraction Method

-Once parameters have been changed and processing is complete, the following displays will be displayed to the user as a result:
+Once parameters have been changed and processing is complete, the following representations will be displayed to the user as a result:

  * Optimal Cluster Graph
- * K-Means Clusters
+ * Applied/Computed Clusters
  * Word Cloud
  * Linkage to Source

 ## Implementation
 We intend to heavily leverage existing libraries to supplement our implementation of this project.
 Some initial libraries that we've identified include:

  * Apache PDFBox - Open and proces text data within an OCR'd PDF document.
  * Python for Data Processing Pipeline
  * Web Frontend - reactJS or python Django are possible solutions.
 Further analysis will be carried out at later stages to determine the right option.

 # Test & Demonstration